-The main attraction of money-market deposit accounts (MMDAs), which are sometimes called money-market investment accounts, is that they usually pay higher interest rates than checking accounts do.
+Money-market deposit accounts (MMDAs), which are sometimes called money-market investment accounts, pay higher interest rates than some checking accounts do.
 However, the minimum-deposit levels are higher and transfers from the account are limited.
 MMDAs are meant for savings, not for funds to which you need ready and repeated access.

 Institutions often charge fees if your account falls below minimum-balance requirements.
 Rates aren't guaranteed; they change along with market rates.Money-market funds